KnowledgeForwardSolutions/DbC.Net/README.md

 value with all asterisk characters ('*').

 - SecureInvalidOperationExceptionFactory - an instance of [InvalidOperationExceptionFactory](#invalidoperationexceptionfactory)
 that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').

+- SecureNotSupportedExceptionFactory - an instance of [NotSupportedExceptionFactory](#notsupportedexceptionfactory)
+that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').